HoB icon

 6. Science textbooks often represent the atom as a central nucleus composed of

-protons (positively charged particles) and neutrons (neutral particles) with electrons
+• protons (positively charged particles) and

-(negatively charged particles) orbiting the nucleus.
-How certain are scientists about the
+• electrons (negatively charged particles) orbiting the nucleus.

-structure of the atom?
 What specific evidence do you think scientists used to determine what an atom looks like?

-7. Science textbooks often define a species as a group of organisms that share similar
+7. Science textbooks often define a species as a group of organisms that share similar characteristics and can interbreed with one another to produce fertile offspring.

-evidence do you think scientists used to determine what a species is?
+What specific evidence do you think scientists used to determine what a species is?

-developed hypotheses to explain the extinction.
+8. It is believed around 65 million years ago dinosaurs became extinct.
+Scientists developed hypotheses to explain the extinction.
 Some scientists suggests a huge meteorite hit the Earth 65 million years ago and led to a series of events that caused the extinction.
 Other scientists hypothesize of a massive and violent volcanic eruption was responsible for the extinction.
 How are these different conclusions possible if scientists in both groups have access to and use the same set of data to derive their conclusions?

 9. Some claim that science is infused with social, cultural, political values, philosophical assumptions, and intellectual norms of the culture in which it is practiced.
 Others claim that science is universal and transcends national and cultural boundaries and therefore, not affected by social, cultural, political values, philosophical assumptions, and intellectual norms of the culture in which it is practiced.